Skip to main content

 Chairo (Chairo)

-A warming highland soup with freeze-dried potatoes (chuño), fresh potatoes, beef or lamb, carrots, peas, and wheat.
-This thick, hearty soup is perfect for Bolivia's high-altitude cold climate.
+A thick highland soup of freeze-dried potatoes (chuño), fresh potatoes, beef or lamb, carrots, peas, and wheat.
+It's the kind of meal that makes sense in the cold thin air of the Altiplano.

 Sopa de Maní (Peanut Soup)